bernii/BarcodePrinter/readme.md

 ### Online DEMO

 This code generator/printer has become a part of online app and is available at [labs.extensa.pl/barcode](http://labs.extensa.pl/barcode).
-Check it out if you don't know if you are not sure it this the thing you were looking for.
+Check it out if you are not sure that this is the thing you were looking for.